Are you a good delegator?

 Here’s 6 helpful actions:

-5. Outsource.
 When internal options are limited, look outside.
-In building this website, I initially tried my own hand at it.
+In building a website, I first tried my own hand at it.
 I quickly saw my limitations - both creative and time.
-It also occurred to me that if I encouraged clients to hire an "Outsider Consultant," I should take my own advice.
-So I outsourced to Joel Griffith at Loud Speaker Creative.
+It also occurred to me that if I encouraged clients to hire an outsider consultant, I should take my own advice.
+So I outsourced.
+Several years later, conscious of cost as a business owner, I tried upgrading the site on my own.
+Again, I eventually outsourced (to Open Path Digital) and have been quite pleased with the results.

-6. Leverage technology.
-"There's an app for that."
-Siri has been a top performer in my company for months - ever since I discovered that I can simply speak appointments and reminders into the phone in seconds.
-Even if you're a digital immigrant (like me), a minimal amount of time researching current apps can have a great ROI.
+“There’s an app for that.”
+Years ago, Siri became a top performer when I discovered the advantage of verbally adding calendar appointments.
+I’ve also found Calendly an efficient way to coordinate with clients for appointments.
+A minimal amount of time researching current apps can have a great ROI.
 (Example lists here and here.)

-A quick reminder - delegation should be viewed in light of the development and empowerment of our teams.
-We may delegate tasks, but it's shortsighted to see any team member as just "making my life easier."
+Delegation should always be viewed in light of the development and empowerment of our teams.
+We may delegate tasks, but it’s shortsighted to see any team member as only “making my life easier.”
 As leaders, we have the opportunity and obligation to develop our team members, helping them grow far beyond where they are today.